stolostron/cluster-backup-operator/README.md

 1. Exclude all resources in the MultiClusterHub namespace.
 This is to avoid backing up installation resources which are linked to the current Hub identity and should not be backed up.
-2. Backup all CRDs with an api version suffixed by `.open-cluster-management.io`.
+2. Backup all CRDs with an api version suffixed by `.open-cluster-management.io` and `.hive.openshift.io`.
 This will cover all Advanced Cluster Management resources.
-3. Additionally, backup all CRDs from these api groups: `argoproj.io`,`app.k8s.io`,`core.observatorium.io`,`hive.openshift.io`
+3. Additionally, backup all CRDs from these api groups: `argoproj.io`,`app.k8s.io`,`core.observatorium.io`,`hive.openshift.io` under the resources backup and all CRDs from this group `agent-install.openshift.io` under the managed-clusters backup.
-4. Exclude all CRDs from the following api groups : `admission.cluster.open-cluster-management.io`, `admission.work.open-cluster-management.io`,
+4. Exclude all CRDs from the following api groups :
-  `internal.open-cluster-management.io`,
-  `operator.open-cluster-management.io`,
-  `work.open-cluster-management.io`,
-  `search.open-cluster-management.io`,
-  `admission.hive.openshift.io`,
-  `velero.io`
+		"internal.open-cluster-management.io",
+		"operator.open-cluster-management.io",
+		"work.open-cluster-management.io",
+		"search.open-cluster-management.io",
+		"admission.hive.openshift.io",
+		"proxy.open-cluster-management.io",
+		"action.open-cluster-management.io",
+		"view.open-cluster-management.io",
+		"clusterview.open-cluster-management.io",
+		"velero.io",
-5. Exclude the following CRDs; they are part of the included api groups but are either not needed or they are being recreated by owner resources, which are also backed up: `clustermanagementaddon`, `observabilityaddon`, `applicationmanager`,`certpolicycontroller`,`iampolicycontroller`,`policycontroller`,`searchcollector`,`workmanager`,`backupschedule`,`restore`,`clusterclaim.cluster.open-cluster-management.io`
+5. Exclude the following CRDs; they are part of the included api groups but are either not needed or they are being recreated by owner resources, which are also backed up:
+    "clustermanagementaddon.addon.open-cluster-management.io",
+		"backupschedule.cluster.open-cluster-management.io",
+		"restore.cluster.open-cluster-management.io",
+		"clusterclaim.cluster.open-cluster-management.io",
+		"discoveredcluster.discovery.open-cluster-management.io",
+		"placementdecisions.cluster.open-cluster-management.io",
 6. Backup secrets and configmaps with one of the following labels:
 `cluster.open-cluster-management.io/type`, `hive.openshift.io/secret-type`, `cluster.open-cluster-management.io/backup`
 7. Use this label for any other resources that should be backed up and are not included in the above criteria: `cluster.open-cluster-management.io/backup`